 1.4: You can’t refuse a request for a companion, but you can limit accompaniment to a colleague or a trade union representative.

 1.5: All relevant persons must endeavour to attend the grievance hearing.
 But, if an employee fails to attend the meeting without a valid reason or notice, it can proceed in their absence to avoid an unreasonable delay.

 1.6: Encourage your staff to propose a resolution to their grievance.

-1.7: In some instances, you’ll require additional time to conduct further investigation before making a decision on the case.
+1.7: Sometimes, you’ll need extra time to conduct a further investigation before deciding on the case.
 You may adjourn the meeting to a later date agreed upon by everyone in attendance.
-Most times, it’ll be as simple as listening to both sides of a story, in other cases, you may need to collect witness statements and conduct interviews.
+Most times, it’ll be as simple as listening to both sides of a story.
+However in other cases, a full investigation may need to take place.
+During the investigation you may need to collect witness statements in writing and conduct interviews.

 Step 2: The decision

 2.1: After the meeting and any consequent investigation(s), you’ll set out (in writing) the outcome of the grievance meeting.

 2.2: When relevant, the outcome letter should also include any action required to resolve the issue in question.

 2.3: Remind the employee involved of their right to appeal any decision made during the process

 3.4: Remember, whatever the grievance outcome is, you must ensure that it’s fair and appropriate.